 Nutraceutical Wellness Inc are hair health industry leaders.
-They make a range of supplements branded as Nutrafol: for men and women, plus for the different stages of life with notable changes in hormones – like during the postpartum period or menopause.
+They make a range of supplements for men and women, at different stages of life with notable changes in hormones – like during the postpartum period or menopause.

-This is something that sets Nutrafol apart from many other hair growth vitamins: it offers a super-targeted approach to reduce hair thinning and fight hair loss.
-It does this by addressing six of the root causes of hair loss (rather than the ‘symtom’ of hair loss itself).
+Nutrafol is different from many other hair growth vitamins in that it offers a super-targeted approach to reduce hair thinning and fight hair loss.
+It does this by addressing six of the root causes of hair loss.

-So whether you’ve got hormone related hair loss, metabolism related hair loss, or if you’re shedding hair due to stress, environmental factors or aging, Nutrafol has supplements and boosters that affect these specific needs.
-More on those in my full Nutrafol review.
+So whether you’ve got hormone related hair loss or metabolism related hair loss, Nutrafol has supplements and boosters that address your specific needs – which you can read about in my full Nutrafol review.

-But..and there’s a big but.
-Although I think Nutrafol could be genuinely helpful to improve hair growth, the reviews are pretty shocking around their customer service.
+However… Although I think Nutrafol could genuinely improve hair growth, the reviews are pretty shocking around their customer service.

-So in this post, I’ll set out where to buy Nutrafol – with some safer options than ordering from their website.
+So in this post, I’ll recommend where to buy Nutrafol – with some safer options than ordering from their website.

 Emma’s ‘not a doctor’ disclaimer